michkochris/rune_analyze/README.md

 **AI Development Partner:** GitHub Copilot (Advanced AI Assistant)

 ### 🌟 Development Story
-RuneAnalyzer was born from an innovative discovery during package manager development.
+rune_analyze was born from an innovative discovery during package manager development.
 What started as a specialized testing framework evolved into the world's first **universal Linux tool intelligence system** with deep learning capabilities.